linlinger/Hackintosh-msi-gt-1763/CLOVER/README.md

 Read before install
 You have to set boot mode to UEFI with csm or you will meet display issues!!!
+Please install clover package mannually in order to update clover

 Working
 *IGPU and DGPU